polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/memory-profiling.md

 ## Known issues

-(FIXME: report these!)

-- the memory profiler currently core dumps when running substrate with `--wasm-execution compiled`
+- The memory profiler currently core dumps when running substrate with `--wasm-execution compiled`.
-- clicking on `flamegraph` makes the server crash
+- Clicking on `flamegraph` makes the server crash.